biggeeves/Survey-Queue-Interface/README.md

 ## Importing Survey Queue
 The import functionality expects a CSV file with the columns listed above, in the same order.
-The module will validate events, instruments, and arms and return the approriate errors without any changes to the database.
+The module will validate events, instruments, and arms and return the appropriate errors without any changes to the database.
 However, two projects with the same structure will pass validation for each other.